General Logistics Systems Czech Republic, s.r.o.

 20.9 The Client is responsible for the consequences and damages resulting from any misuse of access permissions and passwords to GLS systems and interfaces.
 GLS establishes these accesses for persons authorised under the Contract, or for those authorized by the Client.
 The Client is obliged to take the necessary measures against their abuse.

-20.10 GLS familiarise themselves with the contents of the forwarded parcels to the extent necessary, and only if necessary for performing the service.
+20.10 GLS familiarise itself with the contents of the forwarded parcels to the extent necessary, and only if necessary for performing of the service.

 a) may not open any packaged and sealed parcels – unless stated otherwise by the law, the Contract or the present General Terms and Conditions;

-b) may examine only non-sealed parcels to the extent necessary for the purpose of ascertaining the data necessary for dispatch, sorting, forwarding and delivery;
+b) may examine any non-sealed parcels to the extent necessary for the purpose of ascertaining the data necessary for dispatch, sorting, forwarding and delivery;

 c) may not disclose any data obtained during the performance of the service to third parties – except for the Client, the Sender, the Addressee (or other authorized recipients), the Processor and the authorised state authorities;

 d) may not hand over the consignment – for the purpose of examining its content – to persons other than the Client, the Sender, the Addressee (or other authorised recipients), the Processor and the authorized state authorities;

 e) may not provide any information about provided services to persons other than the Client, the Sender, the Addressee (or other authorized recipients) and the authorized state authorities.

 20.12 GLS may open and seal a parcel if:

 a) the wrapping/packaging of the parcel is damaged to such extent that opening of the parcel is justified by the need to protect its content, and the content of the consignment cannot be protected without opening the parcel;